Bright Source of High-Dimensional Temporal Entanglement: Acknowledgements

 F.K., A.B., P.E. and M.H. acknowledge funding from the Horizon-Europe research and innovation programme under grant agreement No. 101070168 (HyperSpace).
 F.K. gratefully acknowledges support from the Dieberger-Skalicky foundation.

-P.E. and M.H. acknowledge funding from the European Research Council (Consolidator grant `Cocoquest’ 101043705) and funding from the Austrian Federal Ministry of Education, Science, and Research via the Austrian Research Promotion Agency (FFG) through Quantum Austria.
+P.E. and M.H. acknowledge funding from the European Research Council (Consolidator grant `Cocoquest’ 101043705) and funding from the Austrian Federal Ministry of Education, Science, and Research via the Austrian Research Promotion Agency (FFG) with the projects FO999914030 (MUSIQ) and FO999921415 (Vanessa-QC) through Quantum Austria.

 P.E. and M.H. further acknowledge funding by the European flagship on quantum technologies (`ASPECTS' consortium 101080167).
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union.
 Neither can the European Union be held responsible for them.

 \onecolumngrid